 So, it’s a big deal when Google, which accounts for about 70% of search changes.
 Last week, the Google algorithm — that all-important ranking factor bringing organic traffic to your site — changed, yet again.

 This week’s wrinkle is mobile.

 This week, I’ll highlight other advice for how to get more traffic from some great bloggers.
-BTW, this posts will save lots of time, since Googling “get more traffic” leads you to lots of spammy landing pages where snake oil salesmen try to sell you their training, coaching, SAAS, or convince you to hire their sorry a*#es.
+BTW, this post will save lots of time, since Googling “get more traffic” leads you to lots of spammy landing pages where snake oil salesmen try to sell you their training, coaching, SaaS, or convince you to hire their sorry a*#es.

 Get more traffic with mobile

 Speaking of mobile, Politico had a great article this week showing the power of mobile to bring more traffic.
 According to results from a study by Pew, 4/5 of news sites get more traffic from mobile than desktop devices.
 Since blogs are informational, my guess is most content-rich websites also get more traffic from mobile (I know I get most of my traffic from desktops, based on Google Analytics).